 - Rashes or skin infections

 How to Prepare for a Medical Visit

-There is typically no preparation needed before going to an ER, but it’s recommended to have a list of your allergies, medications, and medical conditions on hand in case you are unable to communicate when you arrive.
+There is typically no preparation needed before going to an ER (for Emergency care), but it’s recommended to have a list of your allergies, medications, and medical conditions on hand in case you are unable to communicate when you arrive.

 An appointment at an urgent care is usually not needed, but it is encouraged to call ahead to see if the center is able to treat your specific condition.

 To save time at your urgent care visit, it’s recommended that you write down your symptoms, questions for the doctor, and important personal information like allergies and medications.
 You should also bring your insurance card and a photo ID.

 No appointment is needed for most walk-in clinics, but you may want to call ahead to see if the center is experiencing a high volume of patients.

 The same preparations as with an urgent care visit are recommended for a walk-in clinic visit.